TheCaptain989/radarr-striptracks/README.md

 > Note the exact phrasing of the previous sentence.
 There is nuance here that is not obvious.
 > `:any+fd` is equivalent to `:any+f:any+d`, but `:eng+1d` is **not** the same as `:eng+1:eng+d`.

+You can also exclude tracks with specific characteristics.
+For example, `:eng:fre-f` keeps all English audio tracks and French audio tracks not marked as forced.

+### Track Name Matching
 Each language code can optionally be followed by an equals (`=`) and a string which is matched against the track name using substring matching (case-insensitive).
-Tracks that matches the specified language and with a name that matches the string will be kept.
+Tracks that matche the specified language and with a name that matches the string will be kept.

 Name matching can be combined with modifiers, such as `:eng+f=Commentary` to keep only forced English tracks with "commentary" in the name.
-You can also exclude tracks with specific characteristics.
-For example, `:eng:fre-f` keeps all English audio tracks and French audio tracks except those marked as forced.

 ### Setting Default Track
 Use the `--set-default-audio` and `--set-default-subs` options to choose which track appears first when the video is played.
 Only one audio and one subtitles track may be set as default.
 The language code is the same colon (`:`) prepended ISO 639-2 language code used with the `--audio` and `--subs` options.

 The first track of the specified language will have its default flag set and all other tracks (of any language) will have their default flag disabled.

 These options can also use the same modifiers (`f` and `d`) and optional name matching (`=`) that the regular track selection logic uses.
+(Though the `d` options doesn't make much sense here, since that's what you're setting.)
 You could use this to set the default subtitles track to hearing impaired (SDH), for example.

 The setting of default track flags occurs after the track selection logic.